Arboles, Colorado

-Arboles is an unincorporated town, and a census-designated place (CDP) located in and governed by Archuleta County, Colorado, United States.
-The Arboles post office has the ZIP code 81121.
+Arboles is an unincorporated community and a census-designated place (CDP) on the Southern Ute Indian Reservation in southwestern Archuleta County, Colorado, United States.
 At the United States Census 2020, the population of the Arboles CDP was 308.
 The town's name means "trees" in Spanish.
+The Arboles post office has the ZIP code 81121.

+History

+The Southern Ute Indian Reservation was created on November 9, 1878.
+The Arboles, Colorado, post office opened on December 13, 1882.
+Archuleta County was created on April 14, 1885.

 Geography

-The Arboles CDP has an area of 15.981 km2, including 2.629 km2 of water.
+At the 2020 United States census, the Arboles CDP had an area of 15.981 km2, including 2.629 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Arboles CDP for the United States Census 2000.
 In the 2020 census, Arboles had a population of 308, a 10% increase from the 2010 census.